barrettotte/qr-asm/README.md

 Generate a QR code image from scratch with only ARM assembly.

-This was made to learn how QR codes work and to learn ARM assembly with a challenging project.
+This was made just to learn how QR codes work and to learn ARM assembly with a really challenging project.

 ## Disclaimer

+The biggest thing is that **this hasn't been fully tested**.
+I got my one scenario working and that's good enough for me.
+I'd test some others, but I'm not looking for trouble.

 If its not obvious I'm bad at assembly...I'm sure there are a disgusting amount of optimizations I could have done.
 But, I tried to keep things simple so a dummy like me could understand this a year from now.